 Welcome to King Edward VI Five Ways School

 The school was established as part of the Foundation in 1883 at Five Ways, just west of the City centre.
 It moved in 1958 to a particularly attractive 32-acre site, seven miles to the southwest of the City centre, bordering Bartley Reservoir and looking out to Frankley Beeches.
 In September 2003, the School completed the move towards full co-education, making it the only mixed, non fee paying Grammar School in the West Midlands.
 Currently there is an intake at the age of 11 of 180 pupils per year (irrespective of gender) on the basis of performance in the entrance examination set by the King Edward Foundation.
 The School has approximately 1300 pupils on roll.
-In recent years, the entry has been many times oversubscribed and the school draws pupils from a wide geographical area.
+In recent years, the entry has been many times oversubscribed and the school draws pupils from our catchment area.
 Applications are welcomed from all boys or girls.
-One third come from north Worcestershire and the Black Country.
-Boys and girls are also admitted at 16 into our large Sixth Form, which has 390 students.
+Boys and girls are also admitted at 16 into our large Sixth Form, which has 400 students.

 This follows a major building programme, during the expansion of the school as it became fully co-educational.
-The MacCarthy Block has specialist rooms for English, Religious Studies, Art, Photography, Expressive Arts and Food Technology.
-Our sports hall with pavilion, climbing wall and changing rooms form a sports complex together with the swimming pool plus a purpose built Fitness Suite, completed in 2008.
-In 2015 we were delighted to open Fox Field, our multi use astro turf pitch, and in 2017 our Pavilion and changing room facilities.
+The MacCarthy Building has specialist rooms for English, Religious Studies, Art, Photography, Expressive Arts and Food Technology.
+Our Sports Hall, climbing wall and changing rooms form a sports complex together with the Dance Studio, Swimming Pool plus a purpose built Fitness Suite, completed in 2008.
+In 2015 we were delighted to open Fox Field, our multi-use astro turf pitch, and in 2017 our Pavilion and new changing room facilities.

 Within the older buildings, recent alterations have resulted in new and refurbished laboratories, computer rooms and an extension to the library.
 The Assembly Hall has also been extended, including a balcony completed in 2009.